Become an ANDVSA Pro Bono Attorney

 No, you do not!
 Under Alaska Bar Rule 43.6, attorneys licensed in other states may practice pro bono in Alaska under the supervision of a qualified legal services provider such as ANDVSA.

-Volunteer Spotlight — February 2026
+Volunteer Spotlight — May 2026

 Attorney Volunteer Application